nvda-es/devguides_translation/original_docs/Translating.md

 ## Translation Status

 Status for existing NVDA localizations are provided below.
-If you would like to improve or would like to work on a new language, please write to NVDA translations email list.
+If you would like to improve or would like to work on a new language, please write to the NVDA translations email list.
 Information updated as of August 2017 (2017.3).
 When 2017.3 is listed in the last updated column, it means that the localization is fully up to date and will be ready for the next release.
 For the purposes of the information below, "up to date" refers to interface translation of at least 90%.